wandyezj/wandyezj.github.io/docs/_posts/2023-12-32-new-years-card.md

 Pieces to optimize

+- Design for fold
+    - Design the letter for folding
+    - fold long ways then short ways with white on the outside
+    - Use thinner paper than 100 lb
+- At least 14 point font.
 - Adequate margin on print jobs
     - Make sure to leave plenty of margin on the print jobs
 - Writing out from and to Addresses